davidscottmills/go-overview/README.md

 ### Channels

 - Channels are a typed conduit through which you can send and receive values with the channel operator, <-.
-They are useful for syncing and allowing different go routines to communicate.
+They are useful for syncing and allowing different goroutines to communicate.
 - By default, sends and receives block until the other side is ready.
 This allows goroutines to synchronize without explicit locks or condition variables.

 ```go